 Basin 15: Terminal 2 West and the Remain Over Night (RON) aircraft parking area are located within this new drainage basin developed as part of the Green Build expansion of Terminal 2.
 Operations within the RON include aircraft overnight parking and fueling.
 These industrial activities also take place near the Terminal 2 West location.
 A high-rate media filter and 1.75 acres of permeable artificial turf were constructed on the far western end of the drainage basin.
 The artificial turf effluent is tidally influenced and cannot be sampled.
-A single sampling location (C-B15-18, now moved to C-B15-18a due to construction) was chosen at the trench drain downstream of Terminal 2 West location and aircraft operational areas to capture ramp and overnight parking activities.
+One sampling location (C-B15-18, now moved to C-B15-18a due to construction) was chosen at the trench drain downstream of Terminal 2 West location and aircraft operational areas to capture ramp and overnight parking activities.
+Refueling of jet fuel trucks occurs at the WRF, and sample location C-B15-26 was added downstream of the OWS BMP to capture the treated runoff from these activities.